subsquid/docs/docs/quickstart/quickstart-substrate.md

 # Quickstart: Substrate chains

-This guide follows through the steps required to clone, build and run a template squid for substrate networks.
-The squid indexes transfers on the Kusama network.
+The `substrate` squid template indexes transfers on the Kusama network.
 It is intended to be a stepping stone for building a custom squid for any Substrate-based chain.

 ## Pre-requisites